-God redeems all things.
-Since you are his child, he does this by using the bad things that happen to you to help others, to make you more like him, to teach you and refine you, to give you deep heart transformation and to grow your relationship with him—all for your good and to glorify him, which is his greatest purpose for you.
+God will redeem all things.
+Since you are his child, he can use the bad things that happen to you to help others, to make you more like him, to teach you and refine you, to give you deep heart transformation and to grow your relationship with him—all for your good and to glorify him, which is his greatest purpose for you.

 When you long for his purposes in your life, you can see that no matter what is happening he is working all things out for your good.
 That’s the perspective you need to have.